MicrosoftDocs/learn/learn-pr/azure/expose-hybrid-services-with-azure-relay/includes/5-exercise-send-requests-through-relay.md

 ## Test the apps

-Now that the apps are both running in separate instances of the Cloud Shell, let's test them by checking a credit record:
+Now that the apps are both running in separate instances of the Cloud Shell, let's test them by checking a credit record.

 1. Arrange the two browser windows so that you can see both.
 1. In the sender app, type a name of your choice, and then press Enter.